What kind of holidays do you offer?

 What is provided in tent accommodation?

-The separate kitchen area has a child safety gate, and is equipped with a four-ring cooker and grill, fridge with ice box and all essential utensils and crockery.
+Our Bungalow Tent is equipped with a grill, fridge with ice box and all essential utensils and crockery.
 There is a living area with curtains at the windows and electric lighting throughout.
 Outside furniture and a barbecue is provided on selected campsites so that you can make the most of the long summer evenings with al fresco dining.

 Our Safari Tents have 2 bedrooms and a bathroom.
 The charming interior creates a warm, welcoming atmosphere to quickly make your tent feel like home.

-We also sell Tent Lodge and Tent Lodge Comfort.
+We also sell our Naturelodge Tent Lodge.
 These are two bedroom tents which sleep 5 people.
 Outside there is a garden table and chairs on a low terrace with a parasol.

 Is the accommodation suitable for wheelchair access?